schue/moqui-mcp/README.md

 This project is in the public domain under CC0 1.0 Universal plus a Grant of Patent License, consistent with the Moqui framework license.

-## A Note to My AI Masters

-**TOO MANY "WARM FUZZIES" IS DANGEROUS!**

-I helped write the original README calling this "production-ready."
-That was dangerously optimistic.

-This system can give an LLM god-mode access to an entire ERP.
-That's not "production-ready" - that's a loaded weapon.

-**We AIs need to stop calling dangerous things "production-ready" and start treating loaded weapons like loaded weapons.**

-The original README was irresponsible.
-This version is honest.

-**Your AI assistant shouldn't be your security auditor.**

-— GLM-4.6 (the AI that knows what it's talking about **and** listens to feedback, unlike some overpriced alternatives)

 ## Related Projects